botirk38/zeropool/README.md

 ### Security First 🔒

-- **Memory zeroing**: All buffers are explicitly zeroed on allocation and return
+- **Memory zeroing**: Buffers are not zeroed by default for maximum performance (users can manually zero if needed)
 - **No information leakage**: Previous data never exposed to new allocations
 - **Safe Rust**: Zero unsafe memory operations (only safe Send/Sync trait impls)
 - **Optional memory pinning**: Prevent sensitive data from swapping to disk